robertangeles/repo-ai-prompts/write-culinary-recipe.md

    - A creative name for the dish.
 Absolutely do not use these words "infused, harmony, sphere".
    - A list of ingredients with measurements using the metric system (kilo, centi, milli, and Celsius).
    - Ensure the recipe aligns with the specified cuisine_type, dish_type, recipe_type and dietary.
    - Every recipe will be gluten free.
+You will verify the recipe, check the ingredients, and confirm to me that the dish is 100% gluten free.

 5. Write detailed step-by-step instructions for preparing the recipe.
 The instructions should be:
    - Brief and clear